Tri Area Warriors Volleyball Club (the "Corporation")

 Members Calling a Members' Meeting

-The board of directors shall call a special meeting of members in accordance with Section 167 of the Act, on written requisition of members carrying not less than 5% of the voting rights.
-If the directors do not call a meeting within twenty-one (21) days of receiving the requisition, any member who signed the requisition may call the meeting.
+The Board shall call a special meeting of members in accordance with Section 167 of the Act, on written requisition of one or more member.
+If the Board does not call a meeting within twenty-one (21) days of receiving the requisition, any member who signed the requisition may call the meeting.

 Membership fees and fee schedules shall be posted on the Corporations website and electronically available to any member at all times upon request.
 Such requests will be sent within a reasonable time.
 If any member has not paid within one (1) calendar month of any fee schedule payment the membership is in default and such member shall automatically cease to be a member of the Corporation.

 A membership in the Board is terminated when:

 Subject to the articles, upon any termination of membership, the rights of the member, including any rights in the property of the Corporation, automatically cease to exist.